surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 **Let us see how it works,**
 - To set dashboard on Home page click **Set Home page** Icon.
 - To edit the dashboard or report click  **Edit**  icon.
-- To delete the dashboard or report permanently from database Click on  **Delete**  icon.
+- To delete the dashboard or report permanently from database lick **Delete**  icon.

 ## Managing Access